pratheeshps/pratheeshps/README.md

-- 👋 Hi, I’m @pratheeshps
+- 👋 Hi, I’m Pratheesh P S
-- 👀 I’m interested in learning new frontend technologies ...
+- 👀 I’m interested in learning new frontend technologies and love to code and develop scalable web applications.
 - 🌱 I’m currently working on Javascript, Reactjs, HTML, CSS and Nodejs
 - 📫 pratheeshps.me@gmail.com | +91 8220001459